-This Equality Policy extends to adults: staff, parents and carers.
+This Equality Policy extends to adults: staff, parents/carers, governors and our families.

 This policy is in accordance with The Equality Act 2010, which replaces all previous legislation in relation to equal opportunities.
 In line with that legislation, it seeks to ensure that this school provides equal opportunity for all children and adults, giving due regard to groups with 'protected characteristics', in terms of gender, race, disability, sexual orientation, religion/belief, age, gender reassignment, pregnancy/maternity and marriage/civil partnership, in accordance with the Act.